effectai/effect-network/docs/index.md

 # EffectDAO

-The Effect Network is run by a decentralized organization that controls the direction and the develoment of the collective.
+The EffectDAO is a decentralized organization with the goal to create an open and democratic environment for AI development.
 Anyone in the world can join to expand the network and get rewarded for their participation.
 {: .fs-6 .fw-300 }